kuiper2000/chaos_and_predictability/_sources/week5/week5.md

 0 & 2
 \end{bmatrix})}$

-Now, both ingredients are ready, the only question left is what is the connection among Jacobian matrix, determinant and Liouville equation?
+Now, both ingredients are ready, the only question left is what is the connection among Jacobian matrix, determinant and LE?
 We can take a look of the example below.
 If today, we would like to convert a vector $\begin{bmatrix}
 u  \\
 v
 \end{bmatrix}$ to a vector $\begin{bmatrix}